WiTNY-Summer-Guild-2018/witny-summer-guild-2018.github.io/index.md

 ### Schedule

-To see more about each day's schedules and activities, click the following links! <i>(Note that these may change as the summer progresses -- this website will be used for each of the weeks of the Summer Guild program.)</i>
+To see more about each day's schedules and activities, click the following links! *(Note that these may change as the summer progresses -- this website will be used for each of the weeks of the Summer Guild program.)*

 * [DAY 1 - MONDAY](monday.md)
 * [DAY 2 - TUESDAY](tuesday.md)